-Don’t underestimate the challenges of proving your case.
-Even cases that seem straightforward often involve multiple parties and complex issues related to the cause of the accident.
-And insurance companies fight hard at every step.
-That’s why you need an aggressive and experienced lawyer at Hasner Law, PC.
-We’ve handled thousands of injury cases—with great success for our clients.
+Do not underestimate the challenges of proving your case.
+Even cases that seem straightforward often involve multiple parties and more complicated issues related to the cause of the accident.
+And insurers fight hard at every step.
+That’s why you need an aggressive and experienced attorney at Hasner Law, PC.
+We’ve handled thousands of cases—with great success for our clients.

 What is a Personal Injury Case?

-A personal injury case is a process that allows victims injured in an accident to seek money damages from the party that caused the accident.
+A personal injury case is a process that allows victims in an accident to seek money damages from the party that caused it.
 Technically, a “case” is a lawsuit, but there may be many steps to recovering compensation that take place outside the court system.

-Often, personal injury cases begin as insurance claims.
-Many people hire attorneys to help them with the claims process.
+Often, they begin as insurance claims.
+Many people hire attorneys to help them with the claims procedures.
 Even if you never file a lawsuit, you can benefit from an attorney’s help making sure your claim is handled fairly.

 You may hear lawyers refer to the general process of working to get you the money you need as your “personal injury case,” even if a lawsuit is never filed.
 But because litigation is always a possibility, many lawyers think of any situation where they are working to recover compensation as a “case.”